ANIRUDHBS1/ANIRUDHBS1.github.io/_pages/about.md

 Hello !

 I am Anirudh B S, an Undergraduate Researcher in the Integrated Circuits and Systems (iCS) Group at IIT Madras.
-My research has been on Radio Frequency (RF) Circuit Design, Circuit Modelling forn Photonic components, Energy Analysis for Memory Systems, Link Design for Wireless Communication.
-My current research interest is design of circuits for High Speed Communication Links.
+I am passionate about Circuit Design for high speed and high frequency applications, Wireless Communication, fabrication and modelling of semiconductor devices and Sustainability.
+I am also interested in the intersection of Machine Learning and Integrated Circuit Design.
+My current research interest is design of circuits for phased array applications and distributed circuit modelling of photonic components.

 # Latest News